Medicare Part D in Alaska: Your Guide to Drug Plans in 2026

 Drug Formulary

-Review the plan’s formulary, or list of covered medications, to ensure your prescriptions are included.
-Since formularies can change throughout the year, it’s a good idea to check during the Annual Enrollment Period to confirm that your necessary medications remain covered.
+Carefully check the plan’s formulary (list of covered medications) to ensure your drugs are on it.
+Since plans often change their formularies throughout the year, reviewing it during the Annual Enrollment Period is good practice to confirm that your medications are still covered.

 Pharmacy Network